kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 * How to create a Kedro node from a Python function
 * How to construct a Kedro pipeline from a set of nodes
+* How to persist, or save, datasets output from the pipeline by registering them in the data catalog
 * How to run the pipeline

 ## Introduction